Faked death: Motivation

 Daydreaming or fantasizing about disappearing can be a form of avoiding problems that people do not want to address, such as their dissatisfaction with their current situations.
 Faking a death in this situation goes beyond this common impulse to think about a different lifestyle and may be associated with manipulativeness, anti-social behaviour, or sociopathic tendencies.

 Methods

-People who fake their own deaths often do so by pretend drownings, because it provides a plausible reason for the absence of a body.
+People who fake their own deaths usually do so in a way that there isn't a body to identify.
+Often done by going missing or pretending drowning.
 However, drowned bodies usually appear within a few days of a death, and when no body appears, a faked death is suspected.